As a backpacker myself, I can say that having your first is something you cannot forget, like first kiss, first crush and your first survival knife.

-Here are 35 of the highest rated survival knives that we found in the market today based on reviews, customer feedbacks and ratings as well as their price.
+Here are 35 of the best survival knives that we found in the market today based on reviews, customer feedbacks and ratings as well as their price.

 For the best survival knifes above the $200 price range, here are some of the hottest we picked for you.

-If money is not a problem and you are looking for the best survival knife, take the one on top product among different survival knife guides – the Fallkniven Survival Knife.
+If money is not a problem and you are looking for the best survival knife, take the one on top product among different best survival knife guide – the Fallkniven Survival Knife.

 This knife has a price tag of about than $300 (click here for the price).
 It looks very simple but gives it another look and you will notice how deadly it can be.